- Balance their credits and debits

-- The Credit and Debit Notebooks distributed in Lesson One
+- Credit and Debit Notebooks distributed in Lesson One: Introducing the Classroom Economy

-- Make a class set of the Credit and Debit Logs (PDF) for students to paste into their Credit and Debit Notebooks at the class bank.
+- Make copies of the Classroom Economy: Credit and Debit Log printable.
+You will need one log per student (there are four logs on each page) for students to paste into their Credit and Debit Notebooks at the class bank.

 Step 1: Bring a checkbook to school and show students how adults keep track of their credits and debits as they spend money or use a debit card for daily purchases.

-Step 2: Model how to calculate the total amount of money earned during a pay period (see Credit and Debit Notebook article).
+Step 2: Model how to calculate the total amount of money earned during a pay period (see my How to Create and Use Credit and Debit Notebooks in Your Classroom article).

 Step 1: Before students shop for the first time, allow all students to preview the class store to determine items they would like to purchase.

-Step 2: Instruct students to keep track of items they like, along with the items' prices, on the Consumers Make Choices (PDF) as they browse the store inventory.
+Step 2: Instruct students to keep track of items they like, along with the items' prices, on the Consumers Make Choices Worksheet printable as they browse the store inventory.

 Step 3: Discuss the concept of making choices.
-Have students complete the Consumers Make Choices (PDF) to determine what they will buy at the store.
+Have students complete the Consumers Make Choices Worksheet to determine what they will buy at the store.

 Step 4: Invite students to share their consumer decisions and explain how they made their final decisions about what to buy.